Judicial Action while Criminal Charges Are Pending

 In enforcing student conduct regulations, the University follows fair procedures in keeping with democratic practices and due process requirements.

-The University reserves the right to review student incidents independent of action by civil and criminal authorities and apply the University judicial process as it serves the educational mission of WKU, a function separate and distinct from civil and criminal proceedings
+The University reserves the right to review student incidents independent of action by civil and criminal authorities and apply the University student conduct process as it serves the educational mission of WKU, a function separate and distinct from civil and criminal proceedings

-Judicial proceedings may be instituted against a student alleged to have violated the Student Code of Conduct with conduct that potentially violates both the criminal law and this code (that is, if both possible violations result from the same factual situation) without regard to the pendency of civil or criminal litigation in court or criminal arrest and prosecution.
-Proceedings under the judicial process may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus at the discretion of Director of Judicial Affairs.
+Conduct proceedings may be instituted against a student alleged to have violated the Student Code of Conduct with conduct that potentially violates both the criminal law and this code (that is, if both possible violations result from the same factual situation) without regard to the pendency of civil or criminal litigation in court or criminal arrest and prosecution.
+Proceedings under the conduct process may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus at the discretion of Director of Student Conduct.

 In any case where the violation of University policy involves conduct that would constitute a public criminal offense upon prosecution and conviction, the burden will be satisfied by either: